Marston Vale line: Operation

-In February 2023, Rail magazine reported that WMT plans to replace the Class 230 fleet with Class 150 DMUs.
-The 150s are not expected until 2024, which is when they are due to be released by Northern Trains.
+In February 2023, Rail magazine reported that the operator planned to replace the Class 230 fleet with Class 150 DMUs.
+LNR told BBC News that "due to the unreliable nature of the Class 230 fleet and the short platforms on the route, there are only a limited number of trains in the country suitable for use [...], which has hampered progress".
+In February 2023, LNR did not expect to receive the 150s until 2024, which is when they were due to be released by Northern Trains; but 2 of the 3 units cascaded from Northern entered service on 20 November 2023 for peak time services, with all day services operating from 19 February 2024.

 Infrastructure

 Apart from a short length of single track at both ends, the line is double track, and is not electrified.
 It has a loading gauge of W8 and a line speed of 60 mph.
 The line's signalling centre is at Ridgmont.

 Proposed developments

 East West Rail

 The Marston Vale line is one of the two remaining sections of the former Varsity line still in passenger use.
 The programme aims to reinstate the entire Oxford-Cambridge line, including changes to current Marston Vale line stations.

 Extension to Milton Keynes Central

 In June 2005, the then franchisee, Silverlink Trains announced an intention to extend the Marston Vale service via the West Coast Main Line to Milton Keynes Central, where a new platform and track would be built alongside the up slow track.
 Work began on 4 December 2006 at the station to prepare for a service connection.
 The platform was ready for use in January 2009 but the service did not materialise and there are no longer any published plans for it to do so.
 A firm service pattern on East West Rail remains to be announced but the illustrative pattern has no Bedford–Milton Keynes Central service; passengers will continue to have to change at Bletchley.
 There is no east-to-north chord between this line and the WCML: as of December 2020, the route the chord might take is occupied by trade outlets and a warehouse.